 Turkey becomes one of the best developing countries, which provides a suitable environment for business.
 Companies in different fields such as, financial services, IT, construction and media have taken place all over the country, particularly Istanbul, which is considered the economic capital of Turkey.
 Turkey receives firms from over 90 countries around the world.

-In 2017, the grade A office stock in Istanbul exceeded 249 office buildings spread over 5.3 million square meters with the growth of 12% since 2010.
+In 2017, the Grade A office stock in Istanbul exceeded 249 office buildings spread over 5.3 million square meters with a growth of 12% since 2010.
 In terms of the prime rent of office, since 2009, it was within a stable range of $40-$45 per square meter for a month up to the beginning of 2016.
-However, the prime rent started to decline due to many reasons, a high construction growth, a decrease in global demand in Turkey since 2015, and the recent depreciation of Turkish lira against the dollar hitting the level of $30 per sq. m/month at the end of 2017.
+However, the prime rent started to decline due to many reasons, a high construction growth, a decrease in global demand in Turkey since 2015, and the recent depreciation of the Turkish lira against the dollar hitting the level of $30 per sq. m/month at the end of 2017.

 The gross leasable area spreads over 12.2 million sq.m in 2017, Istanbul has occupied almost 34.5% of total GLA.
 Moreover, the retail prime rent witnessed a significant decline from EUR 90 in 2016 to EUR 70 in 2017.

-Hotel and tourism market has been affected negatively in the recent few years, due to many political and economic problems.
+The hotel and tourism market has been affected negatively in the recent few years, due to many political and economic problems.
 However, Turkey proved its ability to attract passengers from different countries around the world, in which the number of passengers increased to 193 million with a growth of 11% compared to the previous year.
 In terms of the hotel market supply, Turkey has more than 3640 hotels, 5-star hotels make up 42.7% of the total hotels, while 4-star and 3-star hotels account for 24.8% and 12.6% of the hotel market in 2017.